Rootkitsmm-zz/CVEXX-XX/README.md

 i just found Windows kernel vulnerability in win32k.sys Driver , the bug is fixed in kb2998812 without even mentioning there was a vulnerability in win32k.sys

+so it seems Microsoft  fix some bugs without talks about it :)

 An attacker who successfully exploited this vulnerability could run arbitrary code in kernel mode